 The objective of the remediation works is to achieve an acceptable standard of fire safety, either immediately or within a reasonable timeframe, depending on the risk presented.
-For instance, certain fire safety management improvements may not have a very high risk rating, but may be recommended for immediate implementation, due to being of low cost and practicable to achieve.
+For instance, the risk rating associated with certain fire safety defects may not be very high, however management improvements may be recommended for immediate implementation, because they are low cost and practicable to achieve.